Abdelkader Salhi (serial killer): Arrest and trial

 Detectives working on both cases began developing a theory that the murders were committed by the same person, backed up by the fact that the victims were supposedly chosen because they were vulnerable women who received their clients in rented flats.
 Through examination of phone records, they received another clue to the killer's identity, but the discovery came after 2,000 euros were withdrawn from one of the women's bank accounts.

 Authorities later arrested Salhi while he was working out in a local gym under the assumed name of Martin Sparitt.
 During the subsequent five hour investigation, he confessed to the Costa del Sol murders, providing great detail in both instances.
 Brigitte SR's case was later connected to the series, and he is currently being investigated for possible other murders around Spain.

 Despite the evidence presented, Salhi later recanted his confessions, claiming that the arresting officers had threatened and beaten him into signing the confessions.
 However, Rezyni admitted during questioning that on the day of one of the murders, she had seen wounds on Abdelkader.

-Currently, his trial continues, and if convicted, Salhi could face up to 63 years imprisonment.
+In July 2015, Salhi was convicted for two of the murders, receiving a combined sentence of 45 years imprisonment for one count of murder, manslaughter, two counts of robberies and forgery.
+He was acquitted for one of the murders due to lack of evidence.